Vector Space Visualization

 | Computing embeddings sequentially | Processing documents individually underutilizes hardware accelerators and drastically increases overall batch time. | Utilize batch encoding with appropriate sizes to maximize GPU memory bandwidth and system throughput. |

-| Deploying to end-of-life Kubernetes | Running vector databases on deprecated orchestrators risks severe stability failures and security flaws. | Ensure all cluster deployments explicitly target K8s version v1.35 or higher to maintain strict compatibility and support. |
+| Deploying to end-of-life Kubernetes | Running vector databases on deprecated orchestrators risks severe stability failures and security flaws. | When you do deploy to a cluster (in the MLOps phase or production), target a supported Kubernetes release rather than an end-of-life one. |

 Task 1: Initialize the Environment